Things to see and do in Canada

 Spot an iceberg off the Twillingate Islands

-Newfoundland's Twillingate Islands are considered the best place in the world to see icebergs.
+Newfoundland’s Twillingate Islands are considered one of the best places in the world to see icebergs.
 Hop aboard an ocean cruise between May and August to glimpse hunks of ice the size of a five-storey house as well as humpback whales, dolphins and an astonishing array of seabirds.

 Sunbath on Prince Edward Island's glorious beaches